ffigura/Euler-deconvolution-python/code/test_4_sources/README.md

 - input - synthetic_data.dat
-	  2d-array with "n" rows by 4 colunms: x-coordinate, y-coordinate, z-coordinate, anomaly where "n" rows correespond to the size of the data.
+	  2d-array with "n" rows by 4 colunms: x-coordinate, y-coordinate, z-coordinate, anomaly where "n" rows correspond to the size of the data

 ## Parameters: